avizmarques/rooms-booking-app/README.md

 ## Intro

 I spent 2 hours setting up and building this application, plus about 30 mins writing this README (and fixing a deployment build error).
+Before doing the assignment, I also spent some time building a solid plan (architecture, stack, etc).

 ## Stack used & decisions made